The Last Spritz

 CreedEDP

 Aventus is the obvious top pick because it built the modern luxury cologne category.
-Pineapple, blackcurrant, smoky birch, and ambergris in a composition that's been cloned more than any other men's fragrance.
-The polish is real, the projection is strong, and the dry-down has more dimension than the $30 alternatives manage.
+Pineapple, blackcurrant, smoky birch, and ambergris in a composition that fifteen years of imitators still haven't replaced.
+The polish is real, the projection is strong, and the dry-down rewards the close-range proximity that luxury wearers actually care about.

 Tom Ford Tobacco Vanille